TRACY L. GRAY

 In April 2017, I hosted the Sankofa Global Project's first Tech Education Conference, in partnership with Ifetayo Cultural Arts Academy, Wellness Interactive, Global WRITeS and NYC First.
 I brought educators, entrepreneurs, elected officials, students, parents, and experts in the S.T.E.A.M. fields together to discuss strategies for effective measures to increase S.T.E.A.M. education in Brooklyn’s schools.
 This conference led me to the launch a women-led team of founders, entrepreneurs, and educators who produced "It's A Family Affair” (IAFA).
 This venture featured an education conference, a hack-a-thon, and Community S.T.E.A.M. for families, communities, and educators throughout New York City.

-Long story short, I know a thing or two about what it takes to succeed as an educator and as an entrepreneur!
+Long story short, I know a thing or two about what it takes to succeed as an educator, an entrepreneur, and an advocate!